maqboolkhan/kubernetes-fullstack-tutorial/README.md

 ## AKS (Azure) deployment

 Before we start, know that deploying on AKS is not **free**.
 However, once you create your account you get 200$ credits for free for one month.
 These 200$ are more than enough to deploy and play around.
-Once you done with your experiment, don't forget to delete all the resources (I will also write here how to do that).
+Once you are done with your experiment, don't forget to delete all the resources (I will also write here how to do that).

 Create your Azure account [here](https://portal.azure.com).

-#### login in your Azure-cli
+#### Login to your Azure CLI

 ```bash
 az login # Enter 1 for subscription
 ```

 Create Azure Resource group

 ```bash
 az group create --name todo-app --location westus
 ```

-You should get following JSOSN back
+You should get the following JSON back

 ```Json
 {